natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-1E%20(Japan).md

 ====Ground forces====

-When playing the AH-1S early in ground forces, it is recommended to load up the 8 x BGM-71 TOW missiles + 38 x FFAR Mighty Mouse missiles.
+When playing the AH-1E in ground forces, it is recommended to load up the 8 x BGM-71 TOW missiles + 38 x FFAR Mighty Mouse missiles.
 The BG-71 will give you the penetration at range in order to terminate tankers and with safety from the anti-aircraft missile equipped anti-air vehicles.
 It is a wise tactic that anti-aircraft missile equipped anti-air vehicles to be terminated first.
 Then once terminated, move into the battlefield and dominate the tanks with the 38 x FFAR Mighty Mouse missiles, which can cause a lot of damage and could potentially terminate up to 38 tanks with well-placed shots.

 The ideal tactic is to utilize the helicopter and the terrain.
 Such as maps which have forests and lots of tree lines, stay low over the trees and select your targets based on the threat to yourself first, then the impact to the team.